PRESIDENT – TREVOR ASHBY

 Vice-Chair since 2020

-I have lived in Shirley for 42 years.
+I have lived in Shirley for since 1978.
 I have two sons both educated in Shirley at Bensons and Trinity

 Until retirement in 2007, I worked in IT for 42 years where my final role was managing a team of 100 multinational technical staff supporting 6,000 computer users across 40 locations in Europe, Middle East and Africa.